 In waters less than 70 m deep, the mooring of some floating substructure types becomes more expensive because of the dynamic response to waves in these shallower waters.

 Wind and wave conditions, tidal ranges and tidal flows also impact LCOE.
 Higher mean wind speeds increase cost but have a net benefit for LCOE due to increased energy production.
-In some markets (for example in Asia), typhoon winds drive design changes that add cost.
+In Japan and South Korea, typhoon winds could drive design changes that add cost.
 Large tidal ranges can add to cost because turbines are required to keep a minimum clearance from sea level to blade tip at all times and so require more flexibility in the mooring system.
 Tides and waves make it harder to access turbines, especially for unplanned maintenance and repair activities in bad weather, adding cost and reducing energy production.

 Over time, there has been a move by governments from providing an agreed fixed-value market mechanism to supporting offshore wind to auctions where project developers bid a price for electricity they will generate.
 This change drives competition at project level which is passed down through the supply chain.
 Also, as the industry matures, what used to be highly differentiated areas of supply become commodities, driving further competition.